Leave this site

 When you first start with Sussex Police you’ll have a lot of new things to learn.
 A significant amount of this will be ‘on the job’ training as you learn about your role and what you need to do to work effectively, but at other times you’ll need a formal course or be required to undertake some form of training.
 Learning & Development are here to help you throughout your career.

-Unless you’ve started on a formal initial course, such as those provided for new officers, PCSOs and Contact Centre staff, your line manager will arrange to book you on a one day Induction course.
+Unless you’ve started on a formal initial course, such as those provided for new officers, PCSOs and Contact Centre staff, your line manager will arrange to book you on a one day Induction Course.
 The aim of the Sussex Police Induction Course is to explore with new members of police staff the knowledge, understanding and attitudes required to deliver the highest professional standards in service to the public.

 Our Learning & Professional Development team are here to support, develop and guide our staff and help them to be the best they can be in their role and to encourage a capable and confident workforce.